villetou/google-meet-room-effect-extension/README.md

 # Google Meet background chatter extension
-A Chrome extension for Google Meet, which applies a room reverb sound effect to the audio when your tab is in the background.
+A Chrome extension for Google Meet, which applies a room reverb sound effect to the audio when your meeting tab is in the background.

+Why use it?
+You might want to keep a meeting open throughout the day, but push the meeting audio back so you can hear your colleagues' nice warm chatter in the background.
+It's almost like you're back in the year 2019!

 This extension is a work-in-progress beta alpha: USE AT YOUR OWN RISK AND DISCRETION!